Filed by Sunrun Inc.

 Participants in the Solicitation

 Sunrun and Vivint Solar and their respective directors and executive officers may be deemed to be participants in the solicitation of proxies from the holders of Sunrun common stock and Vivint Solar common stock in respect of the proposed transaction.
 Information about Sunruns directors and executive officers is set forth in Sunruns Form 10-K for the year ended December 31, 2019 and the proxy statement for Sunruns 2020 Annual Meeting of Stockholders, which were filed with the SEC on February 27, 2020 and April 17, 2020, respectively.
 Information about Vivint Solars directors and executive officers is set forth in Vivint Solars Form 10-K for the year ended December 31, 2019 and the proxy statement for Vivint Solars 2020 Annual Meeting of Stockholders, which were filed with the SEC on March 10, 2020 and April 24, 2020, respectively.
-Stockholders may obtain additional information regarding the interests of such participants by reading the registration statement and the joint proxy statement/prospectus and other relevant materials to be filed with the SEC regarding the proposed merger when they become available.
-Investors should read the joint proxy statement/prospectus carefully when it becomes available before making any voting or investment decisions.
+Stockholders may obtain additional information regarding the interests of such participants by reading the registration statement and the joint proxy statement/prospectus and other relevant materials filed with the SEC regarding the Merger when they become available.
+Investors should read the registration statement and the joint proxy statement/prospectus carefully before making any voting or investment decisions.

 No Offer or Solicitation